 For more than 30 years, I have travelled across this astonishing country capturing images of special people and places.
 I’ve photographed bison grazing on Saskatchewan’s grasslands, Inuit drum dancing north of the Arctic Circle, the rugged landscapes of Newfoundland and Labrador, and just about everything in between.

 And now, for the first time, my images of Canada’s wonderfully wild and open places have been greyscaled and transformed into a colouring book.
 Produced in commemoration of Canada’s sesquicentennial, Colouring Canada showcases the great beauty of Canada’s 10 provinces and three territories through some of my favourite images that readers can use to create their own masterpieces.
-Urged on by Karen Read, a friend and voracious colourer, I joined forces with Canadian Geographic to create this 26-image colouring book that’s now available on newsstands.
+Urged on by Karen Read, a friend and voracious colourer, I joined forces with Canadian Geographic to create this 26-image colouring book that’s now available on newsstands and online.

 As a proud Canadian, I’m honoured to share my adventures with you.
 Don’t forget to share your work with us on Facebook and Instagram by tagging @colouringcanada.